tywalch/electrodb/README.md

 ### Try it out for yourself! https://runkit.com/tywalch/electrodb-building-queries

 ## Features
+- [**Use with your existing tables**](#using-electrodb-with-existing-data) - ElectroDB simplifies building DocumentClient parameters, so you can use it with existing tables/data.
 - [**Attribute Schema Enforcement**](#attributes) - Define a schema for your entities with enforced attribute validation, defaults, types, aliases, and more.
 - [**Easily Compose Hierarchical Access Patterns**](#composite-attributes) - Plan and design hierarchical keys for your indexes to multiply your possible access patterns.
 - [**Single Table Entity Segregation**](#model) - Entities created with **ElectroDB** will not conflict with other entities when using a single table.